 The availability of funds for Foundation scholarships is based solely on the contributions of donors and the funds disbursed for the semester or year.
 Funds are generated from three sources: the College, the Foundation and the HGTC Alumni Association.
 All funds are administered through the College’s Financial Aid Office.

 Beginning the first day of classes, institutional book loan vouchers will be available to assist eligible students with the purchase of books and supplies.
-Minimum requirements include: enrollment in a degree, diploma, or certificate program in the term for which loan is requested, an overall GPA of at least 2.00, and meeting Satisfactory Academic Progress.
+Students are required to be enrolled in a degree, diploma, or certificate program in the term for which loan is requested.
 Eligible students cannot have a bookstore credit available at the time of applying for the book loan.
-The maximum amount that may be borrowed is $400.00 and must be repaid within 45 days after receiving the authorization.
+The maximum amount that may be borrowed is $400 and must be repaid within 45 days after receiving the authorization.
 Applicants may inquire within the Financial Aid office about additional requirements and eligibility.
-Available funding is limited each semester and only one book loan may be obtained per academic year.
+Available funding is limited each semester and only one book or emergency loan may be obtained per academic year.

 John Gilland, III Memorial Book Loan Fund: Established in 1986 by Dr. and Mrs. J.D.
 Gilland of Conway in memory of their son, this fund provides book loans for students who reside in Horry County.